A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X Y Z

 Montana Land Of Giant Rams

 Montana Land Of Giant Rams by Duncan Gilchrist (1990).
-The author was a well known big game hunting and guide and his works have become standards both as reference and for big game hunters.
-This was one of his most popular books.
+The author was a well known big game hunter and guide and his works have become standards both as reference and for big game hunters.
+This was one of his most popular books - a compendium of Montana bighorn sheep hunting lore, including stories of the largest rams ever to live in Montana and guidance on hunting these trophies.

 Hunt High: For Rocky Mountain Goats, Bighorn Sheep, Chamois And Tahr